mtseet/authservice/readme.md

+# authservice

-A simle authentication service test using fastapi
+A simple authentication service implementation using fastapi

+## Description

+The scripts shows how to construct an authentication service using fastapi.
+Tests are provided to test every api endpoint.

+## Dependencies

 pip install fastapi
 pip install uvicorn